RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/shared/core/events.md

  | cancels_job_with_name(job_name: Text, sender_id: Text) -> bool
 ```

-Determines if this `ReminderCancelled` event should cancel the job with the given name.
+Determines if this event should cancel the job with the given name.

 **Arguments**: